To bring a successful claim of fraudulent or intentional misrepresentation in California, a plaintiff would have to prove the following:

 - the other person’s reliance on the defendant’s representation was a substantial factor in causing the harm suffered (“causation”).1

-A misrepresentation is a false representation.
+A misrepresentation of fact is a false representation.
 A representation is:

 - a statement made from one person to another that a certain fact is true or accurate.

-When that representation is false, it is a misrepresentation.
+When that representation is false information, it is a misrepresentation.

 A statement is false when it is stated with “deceit.”
 Under California law, “deceit” is defined as:

 - the suggestion as a fact of that which is not true by one who does not believe it to be true.2

 In other words, deceit is intentional fraud – a lie.
 When a person lies to another in order to get him or her to do something and that person relies on the lie and is hurt by it, a claim for fraudulent or intentional misrepresentation may be appropriate.